karstenv/dynamic_layers_qgis/postgis/README.md

 To make this example run correctly

-1. load the sql for the point file osgis.qlocation first (run qlocation.sql).
+1. load the sql for the point file osgis.qlocation first (run qlocations.sql).
 This will create an empty table structure for the point locations you will later manually add in QGIS

 2. create the function (run plpython27_function_GetEarthquakeAll.sql)